thanhphatuit/thanhphatuit/README.md

 - Linkedln: **<https://www.linkedin.com/in/thanh-phat-nguyen-65a7432a6/>**

-<h2>Thanks for viewing.
-I'm always open to interesting conversations and collaboration.</h2>
+Thanks for viewing.
+I'm always open to interesting conversations and collaboration